jhoelzel/jhoelzel.github.io/_posts/2022-08-06-restart-pod-without-downtime.md

 ## the old way

-Before Kubernetes version 1.15, we mostly had only one choice to restart a deployment that is running and that with
+Before Kubernetes version 1.15, we mostly had only one choice to restart a deployment that is running and was to sacle down our deployment with

 ``` Console
 kubectl scale deployment mydeployment --replicas=0 -n mynamespace
 ```

-followed by
+followed by an increase in replicas right after:

 ``` Console
 kubectl scale deployment mydeployment --replicas=1 -n mynamespace
 ```

-and as you can probably deduct from the commands, this involved killing all pods involved, and rescaling them.
+As you can probably deduct from the commands, this involved killing all pods involved, and rescaling them.
 This frequently lead to downtimes of systems, even if just for seconds and is thus a suboptimal way of restarting your services.

 ## the new and improved solution